 Sweet Sorghum – Last but certainly not least, is Williamson Farm’s Sweet Sorghum Syrup.
 With the look of molasses, but thinner, this syrup has a full, malty smell and a simple, grounded, full sweetness with lingering hints of bitter cocoa in the finish.
 This much-anticipated taste would comfortably be at home in a salty, molasses-cookie like confection, and we mean to find such a recipe!

 There’s so much to say about the traditions behind all these new tastes and the small-but-mighty companies working hard to bring them to to the fore.
 We aim to tell you more about all of this, and them, in future blog posts.
-Until then, think about choosing from among them a new taste or two for you and your family to enjoy this fall.
-And be well!
+Until then, think about choosing a new taste or two for you and your family to enjoy this fall.
+Go beyond maple and be well!